 - Cut cauliflower head into bite-sized florets and place in a large bowl.
 Add buffalo sauce and toss to coat, adding more sauce as needed.
 Cauliflower should be lightly coated in sauce.
 Season with salt and pepper.

 - Pour cauliflower onto a parchment lined baking sheet and spread into a single layer.
 Bake for 18 minutes, then test cauliflower by piercing with a fork.
 If needed, continue cooking until cauliflower is tender-crisp.
-Then, turn on broiler and cook for an additional 2-3 minutes, or until cauliflower is lightly browned and crisp around the edges.

 - Optionally, serve with blue cheese or ranch dressing.